Choosing the right university is an important step in any student’s academic career.

 Ranking 44th, this city has gained attention due to its close proximity to the University of Warwick, although the highly reputable Coventry University should not be overlooked.
 Coventry earned high scores from graduate employers thanks to the reputation of its universities and a strong history in manufacturing and design.
 If you are looking for some culture, Coventry is home to several art galleries and theatres and hosts numerous music and sports events.

 Nottingham is ranked 57th in the Best Student Cities index, ranking higher than Paris for ‘student mix’, while the city is also well-known for being the ‘Home of English Sport’.
 Nottingham University also has strong global ties, with a large international student population and branch campuses in Malaysia and China.

 Glasgow ranks 63rd and is home to two world-class, highly ranked universities – the University of Glasgow and the University of Strathclyde.
 Glasgow is also one of the UK’s leading hubs of entertainment, culture, research and academia, scoring particularly high for ‘student mix’.

 This thriving commercial and financial hub ranks 66th and is home to an impressive five high ranking universities.
-Being the second largest UK city, students can expect a bustling art, culture and nightlife scene.
+Being the second-largest UK city, students can expect a bustling art, culture and nightlife scene in Birmingham.